THE FERMI PARADOX

 Possibility 7) We are receiving contact from other intelligent life, but the government is hiding it.This is an idiotic theory, but I had to mention it because it’s talked about so much.

 Possibility 8) Higher civilizations are aware of us and observing us (AKA the “Zoo Hypothesis”).
 As far as we know, super-intelligent civilizations exist in a tightly-regulated galaxy, and our Earth is treated like part of a vast and protected national park, with a strict “Look but don’t touch” rule for planets like ours.
 We wouldn’t notice them, because if a far smarter species wanted to observe us, it would know how to easily do so without us noticing.
 Maybe there’s a rule similar to the Star Trek’s“Prime Directive” which prohibits super-intelligent beings from making any open contact with lesser species like us or revealing themselves in any way, until the lesser species has reached a certain level of intelligence.

 Possibility 9) Higher civilizations are here, all around us.
-But we’re too primitive to perceive them.Michio Kaku like this:
+But we’re too primitive to perceive them.Michio Kaku sums it up like this:

 Lets say we have an ant hill in the middle of the forest.
 And right next to the ant hill, they’re building a ten-lane super-highway.
 And the question is “Would the ants be able to understand what a ten-lane super-highway is?
 Would the ants be able to understand the technology and the intentions of the beings building the highway next to them?